-With the electricity market experiencing extreme volatility, Council entered into a NSW Government contract for small electricity sites from 1 January 2023, for a period of 2.5 years.
-This provided lower pricing than previous contract.
+With the electricity market experiencing extreme volatility, Council entered into a NSW Government contract for small market electricity sites from 1 January 2023, for a period of 2.5 years.

+This provided lower pricing than the previous contract.
+However, councils have been advised that the NSW Govt contract electricity rates are increasing significantly from 1 July 2025.
+As there is no certainty of pricing at present, no significant increases have been factored into the LTFP.
 Council collaborated as part of the Central West NSW Joint Organisation to procure predominantly renewable energy for council's large sites and streetlighting, for 8 years commencing 1 January 2023.
 In addition, there will be other whole of life costs such as maintenance & depreciation on the Solar PV Systems.